-In order to increase visibility of the project results, and thus increase the chances for tool marketing, OSC (and its subcontractor BullDAST) will demonstrate the POET prototypes directly at the sites of potential customers.
-Concerning the marketing of ORINOCO, OSC will give presentations of the tool at the beginning of the project for potential customers to which OFFIS has already established contacts.
-These companies are: Oticon, Matsushita, Epson, TI, and Infineon.
-Hopefully, new companies can be attracted at exhibitions like DAC or DATE.
+In order to more increase the visibility of the project results tools and techniques, OSC/ChipVision will continue demonstrating the POET prototypes directly at the sites of potential customers.
+Concerning the marketing of ORINOCO, ChipVision will give presentations of the tool for potential customers who are interested in power estimation and optimisation tools and for which power is critical design factor.
+These companies are: Micronas, STMicroelectronics, AMD, Sony, Canon, Intel, Matsushita, and Infineon.
+New companies can be attracted at exhibitions like DAC or DATE.